PinkiKumari22/Smart_sense_legal_challenge/README.md

 ## Jupyter Notebooks:
 1. the notebook _challenge.ipynb_ has teh demo code to train and test a trained model on the given dataset
-2. _EDA_smartSense.ipynb_ notebook for EDA on teh dataset.
+2. _EDA_smartSense.ipynb_ notebook for EDA on the dataset.

 # Solution Approach
 We use **spaCy** library to train on the given dataset.